proteanblank/kodeWeave/README.md

 kodeWeave
 ===================

-kodeWeave is a realtime HTML/CSS/Javascript and Markdown coding playground.
-Similar to [JSFiddle](http://jsfiddle.net/) and [JSBin](http://jsbin.com/), but kodeWeave was made specifically for mobile devices. kodeWeave is great for prototyping and to build applications for desktop operating systems while on mobile devices. ([PhoneGap Build](http://build.phonegap.com/) is recommended for mobile devices)
+kodeWeave is a realtime coding playground for HTML, CSS and Javascript.
+Similar to JSFiddle and JSBin, but kodeWeave was made specifically to work not just for mobile devices, but also to work offline as well.

+kodeWeave is great for prototyping and to build applications for desktop operating systems while on mobile devices. ([PhoneGap Build](http://build.phonegap.com/) is recommended for mobile devices)

+If you've ever used jsfiddle, jsbin, dabblet, liveweave, codepen, cssdeck, cssdesk, tinkerbin, d3 playground, plunker and/or pastebin kodeWeave is the tool for you when you're away from a computer!

 Version
 -------------

-1.0.9
+1.1.7

 License
 -------------